TL;DR Answer Box

 6-Step Action Plan

-- Clarify your five core values, align money and time.
+- Clarify your five core values and align money and time with them.

 - Track a 30-day baseline; tag each expense as essential, joyful, or excessive.

-- Build the emergency fund, save 10% until you hit 3 months.
+- Build the emergency fund: save 10% until you hit 3 months, then reassess.

-- Automate monthly investing into a diversified portfolio.
+- Automate monthly investing into a diversified, goal-aligned portfolio.

 - Review quarterly: net worth, stress score, and top goals.